puppetlabs/puppetlabs-puppet_bolt_server/README.md

 The `puppet_bolt_server` module will perform the following activities:

-* Install Bolt in the server
+* Install Bolt on the node
 * Create the `/root/.puppetlabs/etc/bolt/bolt-defaults.yaml` file with custom configuration to:
     * Use the PCP transport
     * Use the local PuppetDB for queries